Quantumke/hackathon-parking-lot-elixir/README.md

 ##Parking Lot

-Task: implement a parking lot system with the grid
+Task: implement a parking lot system using the grid below

 ##### PARKING LOT STRUCTURE